 Why might embodying the opposite of expression– reticence–achieve intimacy as well as a successful poem?

-Rather than encouraging women to be vulnerable (an essential ingredient for intimacy), control, righteousness and defensiveness are the promised panaceas.
-And in the middle of the song Madonna inserts a line that will surely cause the anxiety and fear that will lead even more to the urge to control: “satin sheets are very romantic.
+In the middle of the song Madonna inserts a line that will surely cause the anxiety and fear that will lead even more to the urge to control: “satin sheets are very romantic.
 What happens when you’re not there?”
 Why Madonna, Why?

 Perhaps intimacy is not what Madonna wants for herself or for other women.
 Perhaps it’s control and domination.